Skip to Content

 I have served my rabo de toro here with some Parmentier potatoes that I cooked in the air fryer.
 They come out a little more blonde than they do when they are cooked in the oven.

-In many informal restaurants in Spain this oxtail recipe is often served with French fries.
-I’d typically cook frozen French fries in an air fryer, it’s not the same as frying but it works perfectly well.
+In many informal restaurants in Spain, this oxtail recipe is often served with French fries.
+I'd typically cook frozen French fries in an air fryer, it's not the same as frying, but it works perfectly well.

-Sticking with the potato theme you could serve this with anything from straw potatoes to fried new potatoes.
-If I were to go all in on potatoes and treat myself I would make some fondant potatoes because they are absolutely wonderful!
+Sticking with the potato theme, you could serve this with anything from straw potatoes to fried new potatoes.
+If I were to go all in on potatoes and treat myself, I would make some fondant potatoes because they are absolutely wonderful!

-Mash makes another wonderful side dish, mashed potatoes are a solid choice, but celeriac mash would be better.
+Mash makes another wonderful side dish; mashed potatoes are a solid choice, but celeriac mash would be better.

-Finally, if you want some greens then consider some roasted tenderstem broccoli or garlic green beans.
+Finally, if you want some greens, then consider some roasted tenderstem broccoli or garlic green beans.

 Equipment Used

-• Stovetop.
+• Hob/Stovetop.

 • OPTIONAL: Oven or slow cooker.
-If you are using a slow cooker this recipe is designed for a 3-3.5 litre slow cooker.
+If you are using a slow cooker, this recipe is designed for a 3-3.5 litre slow cooker.

-• 24cm or 10″ Dutch oven or heavy-based saucepan with a lid.
+• 24cm or 10" Dutch oven or heavy-based saucepan with a lid.

 • Frying pan if you are using a slow cooker.

-• Sharp Kitchen knife.
+• Kitchen knife.

 • Chopping board.

-• Weighing scales and or measuring cups and spoons.
+• A combination of weighing scales, measuring jug or measuring cups and spoons.

 • Blender or stick blender (OPTIONAL).